Americans are afraid their vaccine passports could get hacked

 Among the majority of Americans who have cybersecurity concerns about the new digital vaccine credentials, the survey found that slightly more than half were uneasy about the potential for identity theft.
 On top of that, less than half of Americans believe that either businesses or the government are prepared to defend passport apps against a potential cyber attack.

 The overall disquiet about digital vaccine systems aligns with how likely Americans are to actually get a digital vaccination card.
-Only 68% of Americans say they are likely to sign up for one, according to Harris Poll.
+Only 68% of Americans say they are likely to sign up for one, according to a recent Harris Poll conducted in collaboration with cybersecurity platform Anomali.
 Just 45% say they were very likely to use a digital vaccination certification.

 Most states and the federal government have stopped short of requiring their employees to get vaccinated.
 Only San Francisco has so far issued a vaccination directive for city employees.
 Both New York State and California are telling workers to get vaccinated or else face weekly COVID-19 testing.
 President Biden has now made a similar mandate for federal workers.
 Meanwhile, Veterans Affairs is planning to make COVID-19 vaccination mandatory for frontline health workers.